• Skip to primary navigation

 • In the bowl of a food processor, combine the vanilla wafers with the chopped nuts.
 Process the mixture to form fairly fine crumbs.

-• Add the melted chocolate mixture and the amaretto.
+• Add the powdered sugar, amaretto, and melted chocolate mixture.

-• Mix really well with a wooden spoon.
+• Mix really well until it forms a cohesive mass.

 • Let stand about 20 minutes and then form the mixture into 1-inch balls (roughly 13 grams mixture per ball).